-PIP Activity C urrent St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The SWMPP and NPDES reports will be made available on the U-M storm water web site, http://ehs.umich.edu/environmental/environmental-data-and-reports/ The date of addition to the website will be tracked for subsequent reporting.
-FY 2009-2010 (annual) √ √ ✓ The annual report for FY 2021-2022 was added to the EHS-A December 20, 2022.
-A storm water we ebsite on U-M will attend a minimum of 10 meetings annually with local watershed/creekshed organizations like the HRWC, Washtenaw County Drain Commission, City of Ann Arbor, the Millers Creek Action Team (MCAT), Flint River Corridor Alliance, FOTR, or other local stream protection organizations for collaboration on storm water issues in the community.
+PIP Activity C Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The SWMPP and NPDES reports will be made available on the U-M storm water web site, http://ehs.umich.edu/environmental/environmental-data-and-reports/ The date of addition to the website will be tracked for subsequent reporting.
+FY 2009-2010 (annual) √ √ ✓ • The annual report for FY 2022-2023 was added to the EHS-AA stor m water website on Oc tober 12, 2023.
+U-M will attend a minimum of 10 meetings annually with local watershed/creekshed organizations like the HRWC, Washtenaw County Drain Commission, City of Ann Arbor, the Millers Creek Action Team (MCAT), FOTR, or other local stream protection organizations for collaboration on storm water issues in the community.
 U-M's participation in meetings, community events, etc. with these groups will be tracked for subsequent reporting.
-FY 2009-2010 (annual) ✓ √ √
+FY 2009-2010 (annual) ✓ ✓ √